thewaspcat/qa-portfolio/docs/index.md

 ### Next Steps

-Explore the QA workflow in a clear sequence: start with the featured case study , then review the manual test cases, the defect report, and finally the automation scripts.

-You can navigate the portfolio in this order:
+Navigate the QA artifacts in the following order:

-Featured Case Study → Manual Test Cases → Defect Reports → Automation Scripts
+Test Summary Report → Manual Test Cases → Defect Reports → Automation Scripts

-This sequence shows the full story—from the workflow overview to the detailed test cases, the defect uncovered, and the automation that reinforces manual testing.
+This sequence reflects the structure of the documented testing work:

+🔹the Test Summary Report defines scope and presents execution results 🔹the Manual Test Cases detail the individual validations performed 🔹the Defect Report captures the identified issue
+🔹the Automation Scripts implement repeatable checks for selected scenarios

+Each stage is traceable to the same homepage entry flow coverage.

 ---